ansible/ansible/docs/docsite/rst/modules_support.rst

 ```````

 For more information on how included Ansible modules are supported by Red Hat,
-please refer to the following `knowledgebase article <https://access.redhat.com/articles/3166901>` as well as other resources on the `Red Hat Customer Portal <https://access.redhat.com/>`.
+please refer to the following `knowledgebase article <https://access.redhat.com/articles/3166901>`_ as well as other resources on the `Red Hat Customer Portal. <https://access.redhat.com/>`_

 .. seealso::